 Could sleep paralysis actually be pleasant?
 Fascinatingly, there is some research suggesting that pleasant experiences may be common (in up to 23%) in people who have recurrent sleep paralysis.
 The authors of this study found that higher levels of trait openness to new experiences increased the likelihood of pleasant sleep paralysis episodes.
 In addition to personality traits, the perception of sleep paralysis episodes may also depend on social and ethnic constructs, and local beliefs and traditions.

-What Types of Sleep Paralysis Are There?
+Types of Sleep Paralysis

 Sleep paralysis is generally classified by its recurrence/frequency and co-occurrence with narcolepsy, an extremely rare but debilitating neurological sleep disorder that causes an inability to regulate sleep-wake cycles: